mandt-lab/c-pigdm/README.md

 ## Code Setup

-This repo builds on top of the official [RED-Diff](https://github.com/NVlabs/RED-diff) implementation.
-Please clone the repo with `c-pigdm` as the working directory for downstream tasks like setting up the dependencies, and inference.
+This repo builds on top of the official [RED-Diff](https://github.com/NVlabs/RED-diff) and official [Rectified Flow](https://github.com/gnobitab/RectifiedFlow) implementations.
+Please clone the repo and `cd` to either `diffusion` or `flow` as the working directory for downstream tasks like setting up the dependencies, and inference.

 ## Dependency Setup

-Our `requirements.txt` file can be used to setup a conda environment directly using the following command:
+**Diffusion:** Our `requirements.txt` file can be used to setup a conda environment directly using the following command:

 ```
 conda create --name <env> --file requirements.txt
 ```

+**Flow:** Please see [Rectified Flow](https://github.com/gnobitab/RectifiedFlow) for setting up the dependencies.

 ## Setting up Pretrained Checkpoints
-In this work we use pretrained unconditional ImageNet checkpoints from the [ADM](https://github.com/openai/guided-diffusion) repository.
+**Diffusion:** In this work we use pretrained unconditional ImageNet checkpoints from the [ADM](https://github.com/openai/guided-diffusion) repository.
 We use an pretrained unconditional FFHQ checkpoint from the [DPS](https://github.com/DPS2022/diffusion-posterior-sampling) repository

+**Flow:** We use pretrained weight from [Rectified Flow](https://github.com/gnobitab/RectifiedFlow), with some additional packages including `pytorch_msssim`, `omegaconf`, `compressai`, `lpips` (mostly about evaluation and degradation transform).

 ## Config Management
-Config management is done using Hydra configs.
+**Diffusion:** Config management is done using Hydra configs.
 All configs can be found in the directory `_configs/` with algorithm specific config in the `_configs/algo` directory.

-## Inference
+## Diffusion Inference

  We include a sample inference script used in this work in the directory `test_scripts/test.sh`.
 For instance, using the noiseless linear Conjugate $\Pi$-GDM for a 4x super-resolution task using 5 sampling steps can be performed using the following command: